-\descrplain{How High?} Another measure of success and an indicator that attacks cause or help trends tremendously is the attacked trends' ability to climb higher and faster than other trends. \Figref{fig:ranks} shows that the rank of trends when they reach trends list for the first time follows a nearly uniform distribution.
-However, for the attacked trends, almost all of them rank in top 10 with majority ranking in the top 5 initially.
+Another measure of success and an indicator that the attacks cause or help trends tremendously is the attacked trends' ability to climb higher and faster than other trends. \Figref{fig:ranks} shows that the rank of trends when they reach the trends list for the first time follows a nearly uniform distribution.
+However, for the attacked trends, almost all rank in the top 10 with the majority ranking in the top 5 initially.
 This also shows that attackers' goal is to make the target keyword visible on the main page of Twitter or explore section on its app.

 \definecolor{barpink}{HTML}{d48fc6} \definecolor{bargreen}{HTML}{2b6f39}